FitttZee » Knowledgebase » Custard – Problems and Solutions

 What challenges does custard face and how can they be resolved?
 Check out these suggestions to help custard evolve and dissolve!

 Custard can be made with eggs, starch or both, either by stirring on the stovetop or by being baked in the oven.
-Making custard recipes from scratch can be challenging for some, and the difficulties vary depending on how they are thickened – whether it’s starch-based (thickened with starch and eggs) or without starch (thickened solely by eggs).
-The most commonly encountered problems with custard, along with their solutions, are included here.
+Making custards from scratch can be challenging sometimes, and the difficulties vary depending on how the custards are thickened – whether it’s starch-based (thickened with starch and eggs) or without starch (thickened solely by eggs).

 Starch only custard